-2. What telephony features retail TSPs will provide will be determined by a combination of individual RSPs' commercial decisions, Government policy and regulatory requirements, all of which are outside the scope of Communications Alliance work.
+2. What telephony features retail TSPs will provide will be determined by a combination of individual RSPs' commercial decisions, Government policy and regulatory requirements.

 3. H.248.1 was also known as IETF RFC 3015 Media Gateway Control (or MEGACO).